josephkipkemoi/React/README.md

 * Naming convenctions to be strictly followed
 * Each route should be in its own folder with supporting files ( test files (Help.test.js) , styling (Help.css) etc)

+src / Utils
+* Will contain all application constants